LEAF: language in education about FGM

 February 2025

-Birmingham and Solihull ICB NHS News.
-The ICB NHS Press published a news article covering the LEAF Project launch and the Zero Tolerance Day event.
+- Birmingham and Solihull ICB NHS News.
+The Integrated Care Board (ICB) NHS Press published a news article covering the LEAF Project launch and the Zero Tolerance Day event.
 This raised awareness within NHS Trust communities about FGM and highlighted the collaborative work between health and higher education institutions, including the LEAF Project.

 May 2025

 Birmingham Safeguarding Children Partnership (BSCP) FGM Webpage.
-The BAFGM Communications Team, who were developing the new BSCP FGM webpage to replace a longstanding outdated page whose administrators could no longer be traced, invited the LEAF Project to provide feedback and suggestions.
+The BAFGM Communications Team invited the LEAF Project to provide feedback and suggestions on the development of their new BSCP FGM webpage.
 Those contributions were taken into consideration in shaping the final public-facing webpage.

 October to December 2025

 University College London Hospital FGM Leaflet.
-Birmingham Paediatrics FGM Specialist Jane Armstrong requested a review of the UCL Hospital FGM leaflet, which her team was considering adapting for their own services.
-The LEAF Project reviewed the leaflet's linguistic features and provided detailed feedback to inform the development of a Birmingham-specific version.
+Following a request from a Birmingham Paediatrics FGM Specialist, the LEAF project provided a review of the UCL Hospital FGM leaflet, in order to support the development of a Birmingham specific version.
+The LEAF Project reviewed the leaflet's linguistic features and provided detailed feedback, helping to maximise the efficacy and accessibility of the leaflet.

 January 2026

 FORWARD Nationwide Survey.
-At the request of FORWARD CEO Naana Otoo-Oyortey, the LEAF Project supported the distribution of FORWARD's nationwide survey by circulating it to all project partners and BAFGM partners.
+At the request of FORWARD CEO, the LEAF Project supported the distribution of FORWARD's nationwide survey by circulating it to all project partners and BAFGM partners.
 The contribution encouraged broader participation from the Midlands.

 February 2026